kronotop/kronotop/README.md

 ## At a glance

 * Horizontally scalable and sharded by default,
-* Supports single or multi-master cluster topologies for different deployment strategies,
+* Supports single or multi master cluster topologies for different deployment strategies,
 * Supports [Redis Serialization Protocol](https://redis.io/docs/latest/develop/reference/protocol-spec/), you can use any Redis client to connect the cluster.
 * Partly supports [Redis cluster specification](https://redis.io/docs/latest/operate/oss_and_stack/reference/cluster-spec/),
 * Uses FoundationDB as the metadata store for cluster management and data structures,